 About ECDA Fellows

-The ECDA Fellows programme is one of ECDA’s key initiatives to recognise pinnacle leaders in the early childhood profession and expand opportunities for these leaders to further develop their careers and to fulfil their aspirations.
+The ECDA Fellows programme is one of ECDA’s key initiatives to recognise sectoral leaders in the early childhood profession and expand opportunities for them to further develop their careers and to fulfil their aspirations.

 The ECDA Fellows are a select group of exemplary early childhood professionals with high levels of leadership and professional expertise.
 They work closely with ECDA to drive quality improvements of the sector, develop sector-wide resources, inspire and contribute to the professional growth of the current and next generation of early childhood leaders.